JetBrains/teamcity-documentation/topics/configuring-connections.md

 This type of connection supports only Azure DevOps Services.
 It uses the [OAuth 2.0 protocol](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=azure-devops) based on JWT tokens and requires creating a dedicated app in your Azure profile.

-This connection can be used for creating a [project from a Git repository URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL), creating a [VCS root from URL](guess-settings-from-repository-url.md), or to enable [user authentication via Azure DevOps](configuring-authentication-settings.md#Azure+DevOps+Services).
+This connection can be used for enabling [user authentication via Azure DevOps](configuring-authentication-settings.md#Azure+DevOps+Services).

 To configure an Azure DevOps OAuth 2.0 connection:
 1. In __Project Administration | Connections__, click __Add Connection__.
 2. Select _Azure DevOps OAuth 2.0_ as the connection type.
 3. TeamCity will display the _Callback URL_ and _scopes_ required for registering an OAuth application in Azure DevOps.
    Go to your [Azure admin panel](https://app.vsaex.visualstudio.com/app/register) and create a new app using the provided parameters.
-When created, copy the app’s ID and client secret.
+When created, copy the app's ID and client secret.
-4. Go back to the connection form in TeamCity and enter your Azure DevOps server’s URL, the new application ID, and client secret.
+4. Go back to the connection form in TeamCity and enter your Azure DevOps server's URL, the new application ID, and client secret.
 5. Save the connection.

-Now, a small Azure DevOps icon will be displayed whenever you [create a project from URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL) or [VCS root from URL](guess-settings-from-repository-url.md).
-Click this icon, sign in to Azure DevOps Services, and authorize TeamCity.
-TeamCity will be granted access to your public repositories.
+To activate the Azure DevOps Services authentication on your server, proceed to enabling the respective [authentication module](configuring-authentication-settings.md#Azure+DevOps+Services).

 #### Azure DevOps PAT Connection